Home Hip Replacement Complications

 Common Hip Replacement Complications and Risks

 Hip replacement complications are rare.
 The most common symptoms that can sometimes occur include stiffness, pain, swelling and change in leg length.
+With appropriate rehabilitation and physiotherapy, most of these symptoms resolve over time.

 One leg may feel longer after surgery because of the way the implant fits.
 Putting a lift in one shoe may correct this sensation.